-Trump To Name CNBC Commentator Larry Kudlow As Top Economic Adviser
+Trump Picks CNBC Commentator Larry Kudlow As Top Economic Adviser

-President Trump has picked economist and CNBC commentator Larry Kudlow as director of the White House National Economic Council, and Kudlow has accepted the post, a source familiar with the hiring process tells NPR.
+President Trump has picked economist and CNBC commentator Larry Kudlow as director of the White House National Economic Council, and Kudlow has accepted the post, the White House said Wednesday.

-Kudlow, 70, would replace Gary Cohn, who stepped down after losing a battle against imposing tariffs on steel and aluminum imports.
+Kudlow, 70, will replace Gary Cohn, who stepped down after losing a battle against imposing tariffs on steel and aluminum imports.

-Deputy White House press secretary Raj Shah told reporters traveling with Trump to Missouri that the president and Kudlow had a "great phone conversation" Tuesday, but he would not confirm that Kudlow has been offered the job.
-"We'll have an announcement at the appropriate time," Shah said.
+"Larry Kudlow was offered, and accepted, the position of Assistant to the President for Economic Policy and Director of the National Economic Council," White House press secretary Sarah Sanders said.
+"We will work to have an orderly transition and will keep everyone posted on the timing of him officially assuming the role."

 A longtime free-markets conservative who worked on Wall Street, Kudlow supports most traditional Republican fiscal policies, which may quiet concerns among congressional Republicans and investors that the president will surround himself with trade protectionists.